BITSS-OPA/URAP-week-progress/26-max-fall-21/weekly_reports.md

 - [ ] Finish translation of 01
   - [ ] finish unit tests---use simple ones vs ones from `testthat`
-  - [ ] fully reformat for best readability
+  - [x] fully reformat for best readability
   - some follow-ups noted below
 - [ ] Begin translation of 03

 ## Notes

-- why are we using two new variables `spmgeoadj` and `spmfamunit`?
 - why is Bhutan included in `South-East Asia` and Northern Africa in `Other Asian`?
+- authorized spouse imputation does not seem to accomplish anything?

-I worked IIIIi hours this week
+I worked 9 hours this week

 ---